 In its best form, leadership is about creating a powerful future that is compelling in the present.

 The majority of businesses today are on the journey to digitalization and globalization.
-The reason is that the world is becoming smaller every day and as a consequence every successful business has to sooner or later go beyond borders.
+The reason is that the world is becoming smaller every day and as the consequence, every successful business has to sooner or later go beyond borders.
 At the same time, the global business landscape is only becoming more complex due to varied factors.
 And it is in this context that organizations build business verticals within to manage the complexity.
 So the logical concerns could be: What kind of IT leaders are on demand?
 Transformational or transactional?
 What’re differences between Transformation vs. Transaction?
 How would you define differences between Transactional and Transformational CIOs?

 1. Why do Some Transactional CIOs Meddle in the Middle?